 5. Conflicts with Plugins or Themes

 Solution: Deactivate plugins one by one to isolate the issue, and check if the 404 disappears.
-Use debugging tools to log rewrite behavior if needed.
+Use WP_DEBUG to log errors and identify the conflicting plugin.

 6. Caching Issues